kelvinnmuia/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 16.101-rot13: encodes and decodes text using the rot13 encryption

 17.102-odd: prints every other line from the input, starting with the first line

+18.103-water_and_star: adds the two numbers stored in the environment variables WATER and STIR and prints the result